-Determine how much you can spend on a house, which will help you narrow down the search.
-Your next step is figuring how much the down payment will be and if you have enough money saved for the amount.
+Next, determine how much you can spend on a house, which will help you narrow down the search.
+Once you know this, it’s important to figure out how much your down payment will be and if you have enough money saved for the amount.

 “Ideally, you have this money set aside in a savings account to have it ready when you get to buying a home,” van Faassen says.

-After you are closer to choosing a home to buy, you can decide if you want to get preapproved for a mortgage or prequalified.
+Once you’re closer to choosing a home to buy, you can decide if you want to get preapproved for a mortgage or prequalified.
 Being prequalified is not a formal process and it means that you are likely to be approved for a mortgage if you were to apply.
-On the other hand, receiving preapproval for a mortgage, means a firm commitment of credit from the lender.
+On the other hand, receiving preapproval for a mortgage is a firm commitment of credit from the lender.

-Usually a week before closing, your lender will start preparing the closing disclosure, Martinez-Alvidrez says.
-This document will go out to the buyers three days before they can close at the title company.
+In the days leading up to the closing, your lender will start preparing the closing disclosure, Martinez-Alvidrez says.
+This document will be provided to you at least three days before you close.

-Even if you are buying a brand-new house, you should do another walk through of the house to make sure it is still in good condition or that any changes or repairs that you asked for were made.
+Even if you’re buying a brand-new house, you should do another walkthrough of the house to make sure it is still in good condition or that any changes or repairs that you asked for were made, as well.

-The buyer’s lender will communicate with the real estate agent so they can coordinate a closing time for all the parties, she says.
+The buyer’s lender will communicate with the real estate agent so they can coordinate a closing time for all the parties.